js216/embd/articles/stm32mp135-without-u-boot.md

 modified: 12 Sep 2025
 topic: Linux
 description: >
-    Learn how to boot the STM32MP1 Linux kernel directly with Arm Trusted Firmware (TF-A) in "Falcon mode," bypassing U-Boot.
+   Learn how to boot the STM32MP1 Linux kernel directly with Arm Trusted Firmware (TF-A) in Falcon mode, bypassing U-Boot.
 Step-by-step instructions to do it manually or with Buildroot integration.
 ---

 ![](../images/red.jpg)